spk121/guile-gi/README.md

 Guile GI is heavily based on PyGObject, and most of the code is a transliteration of the code in PyGObject.

+This is pre-alpha code.
+It does not work at all.

-For the moment, the docs are at https://spk121.github.io/
+For the moment, the docs are at https://spk121.github.io/guile-gi/